andreihribanas/savetigers/readme.md

 # Project description

-This project represent a presentation website for a fictive wildlife organization dedicated to fight against the extinctions of animal species, in this case the fight to preserve the tigers species and stop the current extinction process. <br />
+This project represent a presentation website for a fictitious wildlife organization dedicated to fight against the extinctions of animal species, in this case the fight to preserve the tigers species and stop the current extinction process. <br />
 The project was created with the purpose to showcase the design skills rather than implement more advanced functionality.
 Also focused on the responsive design to display on a range of devices. <br />

-## Project main features
+# Project main features

 - Single page application
 - Section to section navigation

-- Donation payments
+- Donation payments (single charges using stripe.js)
-- Optimized resources (images)

-## Resources
+# Resources

 - HTML & CSS, PHP, Bootstrap 4, JavaScript
 - Stripe.js for processing donations

-## Future tasks/bugs to work on
+# Future tasks/bugs to work on

 - [ ] Leverage browser caching
 - [ ] Subscribing to newsletter
+- [ ] Fix tiger last home video
+- [ ] Add lightbox plugin to view images